insure logo

 SR-22 insurance requirements in North Dakota

-The North Dakota DMV mandates all drivers in North Dakota to have the following minimum car insurance coverage:
+The North Dakota DMV requires all drivers to have the following minimum car insurance coverage:

 • $25,000 for injury or death per person